mories76/udmprose-iptv/README.md

 # Requirements

-Your UDM PRO SE needs run a kernel which supports igmpproxy / multicastrouting.
+Your UDM PRO SE or UDR needs run a kernel which supports igmpproxy / multicastrouting.
 At the time of writing (early december 2021) you need early access firmware 2.3.7
 https://community.ui.com/releases/UniFi-OS-Dream-Machine-SE-2-3-7/2cf1632b-bcf6-4b13-a61d-f74f1e51242c?page=1